Skip to content

 This Week’s Hints to help you along: Four wings, the top and bottom ones nearly identical.
 A heavy night interceptor with a headlamp!
 A crew of four with two engines,

-Published on August 15, 2016 By Thomas Van Hare During the Battle of Britain, in nearly every RAF operations hut, you would find a small poster on the wall entitled,
+Published on August 15, 2016 By Thomas Van Hare During the Battle of Britain, in nearly every RAF operations hut, you could find a small poster on the wall entitled,

 This Week’s Hints to help you along: Yes, those are American insignia on the wings.
 Clearly inspired by the famed Fokker Dr.I Triplane.
 Fast and well-designed, setting speed records.
 Set